Hiranya-2795/E-Commerce-Churn-Prediction/README.md

 * Affordable and open-source compared to costly enterprise tools.
 * Designed for **both small businesses and large-scale platforms** — scalable without massive infrastructure.
 * **Personalization is built-in**, unlike generic churn scores from existing tools.

 ---
+### 6. **Scope of the Project**

+The scope defines what the **E-commerce Customer Churn Prediction System** will cover and its limitations.
+Here's a detailed breakdown:

+#### **In-Scope**

+1. **Customer Data Analysis**

+   * Analyze customer behavior including order history, spending patterns, product categories, coupon usage, payment methods, and ratings.
+   * Calculate derived features like average order value, spend trend, and order frequency score.

+2. **Churn Prediction**

+   * Use a machine learning model (Random Forest Classifier) to predict the likelihood of a customer churning.
+   * Handle imbalanced data using techniques like `class_weight='balanced'`.

+3. **Insights & Recommendations**

+   * Provide clear reasons for churn or non-churn using Gemini AI integration.
+   * Generate personalized suggestions to improve customer engagement and reduce churn.

+4. **Data Visualization**

+   * Display charts (bar graphs, line charts) to represent spending patterns, purchase frequency, and other metrics.
+   * Offer visual insights for easy interpretation by non-technical users.

+5. **Report Generation**

+   * Generate downloadable Word reports including predictions, insights, and charts for documentation and presentation purposes.

+6. **User Interface**

+   * Streamlit-based interactive UI for data input, prediction, visualization, and report download.
+   * Mandatory fields validation to ensure accuracy.

+---